 By the time you finish the gravy, the turkey should be ready to serve.

-How do I prepare stuffed turkey breasts the day before Thanksgiving?
+Can I make stuffed turkey breasts the day before Thanksgiving?

-This recipe isn’t complicated, but like any holiday meal these Thanksgiving stuffed turkey breasts do take some time to prepare.
+This stuffed turkey breast recipe isn’t complicated, but like any holiday meal it does take some time to prepare.

-While the bread is toasting, caramelize the onion and cook the celery.
+While the bread is toasting, caramelize the onion then cook the celery and garlic.
 Place the cooked filling in the refrigerator until the next day when you mix the stuffing ingredients together.

 You can also make the herb butter ahead of time.
 Refrigerate after making then let it soften at room temperature before covering the turkey.

-Now that you chose Thanksgiving Stuffed Turkey Breast for two as your main dish, what about the sides?
+Now that you chose turkey as your main dish, what about turkey breast sides?